 To keep muffin batter from turning purple, toss frozen blueberries with flour before adding them to mix.
-To add more nutrients and fiber to baked goods, substitute half of the all-purpose flour called for whole-wheat flour.
 If you don’t have buttermilk on hand, you can use 1 tablespoon of white vinegar or lemon juice plus enough milk to measure 1 cup.
 Stir and let stand for 5 minutes.
 You can also use 1 cup of plain yogurt or 1-3/4 teaspoons cream of tartar plus 1 cup milk.

 1 2/3 cups quick-cooking oats